tttmmmyyyy/fixlang/Documentation.md

     - Creates an empty iterator.
 - `filter : (a -> Bool) -> Iterator a -> Iterator a`
     - Filter elements by a condition function.
+- `flatten : Iterator (Iterator a) -> Iterator a`
+    - Flatten an iterator of iterators.
 - `fold : b -> (b -> a -> b) -> Iterator a -> b`
     - Folds iterator from left.
     - `fold(init, op, [a0, a1, a2, ...]) = ...op(op(op(init, a0), a1), a2)...`